zyzshishui/slime/examples/multi_agent/README.md

 # Multi-Agent RL

-This directory provides an example of running multi-agent reinforcement learning (RL) with Slime.
+This directory provides an example of running multi-agent reinforcement learning (RL) with slime.

 ## Environment Setup

-The environment setup is identical to the standard RL setup used in Slime.
+The environment setup is identical to the standard RL setup used in slime.

 ## Running the Script